Reticulated wastewater systems

 Most urban and some rural households in Canterbury are part of a reticulated wastewater system.

-Canterbury Land and Water Regional Plan rules 5.84-5.88 state that you must connect to an available reticulated sewerage network where:
+Canterbury Land and Water Regional Plan rules 5.7–5.8, you should connect to an available reticulated sewerage network where available.
+An available sewerage network is a community or council reticulated sewerage system where:

 - a pipeline passes within 50m of the property boundary; and